 God is all-gentle and yes, He will ask for your stuff.
 He won’t force you to give your baggage up.
 Why did I wait?
 I was sold a bill of lies from satan.
 There was nothing to fear from God, nothing at all.

 Who did I become, who am I becoming?
 I came alive!
-I am becoming the bride who is preparing for her groom.It is time to surrender everything to Jesus, it is time to be free, it is time to open up that… Click To Tweet
+I am becoming the bride who is preparing for her groom.It is time to surrender everything to Jesus, it is time to be free, it is time to open up that heart so that it will beat with love, passion, kindness, joy and full of faith!
+Click To Tweet

 It’s time to surrender everything to God!
 This journey closer in to the center of God’s heart will rock your world!
 When that happens, all those you love can’t help but be impacted for life for God’s Spirit will pour out over them and touch their lives.